alibenmessaoud/cs8470-ads/Notes.md

 1. Grant the request.
 2. Make the transaction wait until some other event occurs
 3. Deny the request (and abort/rollback) the transaction.

+Concurrency control, in general, can be characterized into the following
+categories:

+1. __pessimistic control__: whenever a transaction attempts to perform any operation, it must request permission.
+However, the transaction may commit at any time without requesting permission.

+2. __optimistic control__: a transaction can perform any operation without requesting permission.
+However, the transaction must request permission to commit.

+The most commonly implemented concurrency control is the immediate-update pessimistic system.
+Based on the lectures from class, this seems like the way to go.

 ### TimeStampOrdering (TSO)